Pedro Castillo: Social

-Proposed social policies from Castillo include creating paramilitary groups and militarizing Peruvian youth in order to promote a revolutionary experience, calling for citizens to arm themselves in order to provide justice through "socialist administration".
+Castillo's proposed social policies included creating paramilitary groups and militarizing Peruvian youth to promote a revolutionary experience, calling for citizens to arm themselves in order to provide justice through "socialist administration."
 He called for Peru to leave the American Convention on Human Rights and to reinstate the death penalty in the country.
 Castillo also called for stricter regulations on the media in Peru.

-According to Castillo, issues of abortion and LGBT rights "are not a priority".
-His socialist woman proposal (La mujer socialista) was described as "a deeply patriarchal, gender-normative view of society disguised under seemingly liberating language" by Javier Puente, assistant professor of Latin American Studies at Smith College, while the rest of his program did not include any policies regarding LGBT groups, who are vulnerable populations in Peru.
+According to Castillo, issues of abortion and LGBT rights were "not a priority."
+His socialist woman proposal (La mujer socialista) was described by Javier Puente, assistant professor of Latin American Studies at Smith College as "a deeply patriarchal, gender-normative view of society disguised under seemingly liberating language" while the rest of his program did not include any policies regarding LGBT groups, who are vulnerable populations in Peru.

 Castillo announced during his inauguration that youths who do not work or study would have to serve in the military; as there is no mandatory service in Peru, it was unclear whether Castillo would introduce conscription.

 International

 Latin America

 Castillo embracing Jair Bolsonaro, President of Brazil, who said Castillo held "conservative values".

 Castillo defended the government of Nicolás Maduro in Venezuela, describing it as "a democratic government", while his Free Peru party shared praise for the policies of Fidel Castro and Hugo Chávez.
-After winning the first round of presidential elections, Castillo stated regarding Venezuela that "[t]here is no Chavismo here", saying of President Maduro, "if there is something he has to say concerning Peru, that he first fix his internal problems."
-He also called on Maduro to take Venezuelan refugees back to their native country, saying that Venezuelans arrived in Peru "to commit crimes".
-Castillo described the Venezuelan refugee crisis as an issue of "human trafficking", and said that he would give Venezuelans who commit crimes seventy-two hours to leave Peru.
+After winning the first round of presidential elections, Castillo stated regarding Venezuela that "there is no Chavismo here", saying of President Maduro, "if there is something he has to say concerning Peru, that he first fix his internal problems."
+He also called on Maduro to take Venezuelan refugees back to their native country, saying that Venezuelans arrived in Peru "to commit crimes."
+Castillo described the Venezuelan refugee crisis as an issue of "human trafficking," and said that he would give Venezuelans who commit crimes 72 hours to leave Peru.

-Venezuela's opposition leader Juan Guaidó, who was recognized as legitimate president of Venezuela by Peru in amidst the Venezuelan presidential crisis beginning in 2019, wished that Castillo would "decide for the good of freedom" after President Maduro's foreign minister Jorge Arreaza attended Castillo's inauguration.
+Venezuela's opposition leader Juan Guaidó, who was recognized as legitimate president of Venezuela by Peru amidst the Venezuelan presidential crisis beginning in 2019, wished that Castillo would "decide for the good of freedom" after President Maduro's foreign minister Jorge Arreaza attended Castillo's inauguration.
 Guaidó warned that the Lima Group could be renamed "Quito Group" if Peru recognizes Maduro.
 Castillo called for plans to "deactivate" the group.

-In November 2021, Castillo announced the rejection of the 2021 Nicaraguan general election results, saying they were not "free, fair and transparent elections".
+In November 2021, Castillo announced the rejection of the 2021 Nicaraguan general election results, saying they were not "free, fair, and transparent elections."
 In addition, he supported the pressure measures against the government of Daniel Ortega by the Organization of American States.

 At a bilateral meeting with president of Brazil Jair Bolsonaro on 3 February 2022, Castillo was seen embracing him.
-Bolsonaro, who wore Castillo's straw chotano hat, said Castillo was a defender of freedom and "conservative values".
+Bolsonaro, who wore Castillo's straw chotano hat, said Castillo was a defender of freedom and "conservative values."
 Bolsonaro and Castillo also discussed a proposed highway through the Amazon rainforest, the removal of bureaucratic trade regulations, and increased drug trade monitoring.